Bloggify/template-renderer/DOCUMENTATION.md

 ### constructor

-BloggifyThemeRenderer
+BloggifyTemplateRenderer
-Creates a new instance of `BloggifyThemeRenderer`.
+Creates a new instance of `BloggifyTemplateRenderer`.

 #### Params
 - **Object** `bloggify`: The bloggify instance.